lite-jsx/core/README.md

-# Simple JSX
+# Lite JSX

-Simple JSX is a lightweight JavaScript library that allows you to create and manipulate JSX elements using only vanilla JavaScript.
+Lite JSX is a lightweight JavaScript library that allows you to create and manipulate JSX elements using only vanilla JavaScript.

 ## Purpose of the Project